How Social Media Affects Self Perception

-Undoubtedly this can affect a person’s mental health.
+Undoubtedly social media can negatively affect a person’s self perception and mental health.
 This is caused by comparing ourselves to unrealistic images on social media of what we believe we should look like.
-This can then lead to dissatisfaction with our own appearance and self-perception.
+This can then lead to dissatisfaction with our appearance and self-perception.

 Comparing yourself to others on social media may have become an unintentional habit you have picked up.
-However, it could be affecting your mental health in a negative way.
+However, it could be negatively affecting your mental health.

 - You never know what’s going on in their life.
 The person who you think is happy with their body image and appearance may not be in reality.

 - It will only stall your progress.
 Don’t waste your energy focusing on other people’s lives.

 How to have a healthy relationship with social media